Chapter Eight: The Alchemist

 I jumped back up and flung my arms around her, squeezing tightly onto her and burying my face in her chest.
 “I don’t want to leave you!!”
 I said plaintively.

 Yali lifted my head to look at her, cupping my cheeks softly in her hands.
 “It’s okay,” she murmured.
 “I know it’s hard.
 But I’ll look for you as soon as I get there.
-And that will be pretty soon from your perspective, because the flow of time is different in the Gate.”
+And that will be pretty soon from your perspective, because our perception of time is different inside the Portal.”
 She pulled me close and kissed me on the mouth, long and tenderly.
 “I don’t want to leave you either, you know?
 But it’s going to happen one way or another.
 So it’s better if we do it on our own terms.”

 I clung to her for ages.
 I didn’t want to leave.
 I didn’t want to peel myself away from her soft body that I was clutching onto.
 But finally, the time came for me to go.